jegali/CPyU/CPU/v7/README.md

 # More Graphics enhancements
-This version is all about some polishing and enhancements, mainly on the graphics / display module
+This version is all about some polishing and enhancements, mainly on the graphics / display module.
+Please do not mind the sources for disk-controller and floppy.
+They will be discussed soon.

 ## Flash
 Ah-ah<br/>